-The Student Family Support Center is a comprehensive support program for students trying to balance the responsibilities of parenting, family, and work with the goals of achieving a college education and maintaining a healthy lifestyle.
-Fond du Lac Tribal and Community College, Carlton County Public Health and Human Services, and Fond du Lac Reservation Public Health and Human Services are partners in this effort.
+The Student Family Support Center is a support program for students trying to balance the responsibilities of parenting, family, and work with the goals of achieving a college education and maintaining a healthy lifestyle.
+The Student Family Support Center room is located in W119.
+This room is a family-friendly environment that anyone can use for studying, breastfeeding, expressing and storing breast milk, and feeding small children.

 What services are offered for participants?

 Participants are offered a strong support system, special workshops and presentations, parenting and parent/child classes and connections, and referrals to on-campus and off-campus services and activities.
 In addition, program participants can apply for emergency assistance gift cards for essentials like gas and groceries by filling out an application in Office W118.
 Please return completed applications to Ashley Tegels, Social Worker at Fond du Lac Tribal and Community College.
 There are limited amounts of diapers, wipes and cleaning supplies available to student parents in need.

 The Social Worker on campus assists students in overcoming specific barriers through programmatic efforts, referral, and advocacy to supportive services within the college community, the Fond du Lac Reservation, and the larger community in which the campus resides, in a welcoming, culturally diverse environment.